 These are the type of days that make me appreciate and welcome all things thrown my way.
 Be optimistic and positive. 🙂

 I left for my doctor’s appointment at 9 AM and didn’t make it back to my place until 2 pm.
 I finally got around to having my coffee and catching up on my work.

-After a very rainy walk with my dogs, (March is notorious for heavy rain in the south) I made a delicious dinner!
-I had been wanting to make collard green wraps for so long.
+After a stormy walk with my dogs (March is notorious for heavy rain in the south), I made a delicious dinner!
+I had wanted to make collard green wraps for so long.
 These are definitely worth trying out!
 You can find the recipe here.
 I posted it on Friday 🙂 It was inspired by one of my favorite restaurants in Charlotte, Luna’s Living Kitchen.